 Monet Water Lilies Art Lesson For Kids

-Do you love the look of impressionism and want an easy art lesson for your children?
-Any aged child can use his work as inspiration to create this fun water lilies art lesson.
+Do you love the look of impressionism and want an easy Monet art lesson for your children?
+Any child can use Claude Monet’s work as inspiration to create this fun water lily art project.

 Young children will love this project because the background is super fun to make.
-This will help them feel like they can’t do it wrong.
-We always love it when art projects help build confidence.
+This will help them feel like they can’t do it wrong, and we always love it when art projects help build confidence.

-If you are looking for more ways to teach art history, check out our Klimt Tree of Life painting idea or our folk art-inspired landscapes that glow in the dark.
+If you want more ways to teach art history, check out our Klimt Tree of Life painting idea, folk art-inspired landscapes that glow in the dark, or this free Picasso portrait lesson.

 Disclosure: We only recommend products we would use ourselves and all opinions expressed are our own.
 This post may contain affiliate links when clicked, we may earn a small commission at no additional cost to you.
 Read our full privacy policy.